G3n4r00/G3n4r00/README.md

 - 🌱 I’m currently learning Web Development and other Programming languages

-- 📖 Working Hard everyday to be a better person and a better professional
+- 📖 Just starting out excited to be in the tech world

 - 📫 How to reach me **ggdalaqua@gmail.com**